MatthiasKuklinski/data-structures/stack/README.md

 # Stack

-A stack is a linear collection of data elements, where insertion and deletion of items takes place at the top of the stack.
+A stack is a linear collection of data elements, where insertion and deletion of elements takes place at the top of the stack.
 A stack implementation follows the LIFO (Last In First Out) prinicple.

 ## Usage
 Since a stack enforces sequential rules of access, a common area of application is a history trace(e.g. browser-history), where the last visited website is pushed onto the top of the stack.
 Each time the back button is pressed, the element(URL) at the top of the stack is removed.